-- From the computer you are sharing, select Start > Computer.
-1. - 2.
+- 1. From the computer you are sharing, select Start > Computer. - 2.
 Right-click what you want to share, and click Properties. - 3.
-Select the Sharing tab, and then select Advanced Sharing. - 4.
-Select the Share this folder check box. - Type a name in the Share name text box. - 6.
-Click Apply, and then click OK. - To view the shared drive: - Select Start > Control Panel > Network and Internet > Network and Sharing Center.
+Select the Sharing tab, and then select Advanced Sharing. - Select the Share this folder check box.
+4. - Type a name in the Share name text box. - Click Apply, and then click OK. - 7.
+To view the shared drive: - Select Start > Control Panel > Network and Internet > Network and Sharing Center.

-Enjoying entertainment features
+4 Enjoying entertainment features

 Use your HP computer as an entertainment hub to socialize via the webcam, enjoy and manage your music, and download and watch movies.
-Or, to make your computer an even more powerful entertainment center, connect external devices like speakers, headphones, monitor, projector, TV, and, on select models, highdefinition devices.
+Or, to make your computer an even more powerful entertainment center, connect external devices like a monitor, projector, TV, speakers, or headphones.